 Deciding to sell assets can be a very difficult decision.
-However, if you take too long to decide, the decision may be taken out of your hands (for example if the lender has a mortgage over the asset or a court judgment).
-Get advice early so you can sell with dignity.
+However, if you take too long to decide, the decision may be taken out of your hands (for example if the lender has a mortgage over the asset or has a court judgment).
+Get advice early so you can take control of the process and sell with dignity.

-If the lender has a mortgage over an asset you plan to sell you must get the lender's consent before selling it.
+If the lender has a mortgage over an asset you plan to sell, you must get the lender's consent before selling it.
 As soon as you've decided to sell, the next step is to get written consent from the lender.
-If the lender refuses consent, call us.
+If the lender refuses to consent, call us.

 The lender will usually give you time to sell your home if you ask.